isaacholt100/isaacholt/public/maths-notes/4-cambridge:-part-III/combinatorics/combinatorics.typ

 #theorem([Edge-isoperimetric Inequality in $Q_n$])[
     Let $A subset.eq Q_n$ and let $C$ be the initial segment of binary on $Q_n$ with $abs(C) = abs(A)$.
 Then $abs(partial C) <= abs(partial A)$.
 In particular, if $abs(A) = 2^k$, then $abs(partial A) >= 2^k (n - k)$.
 ]<thm:edge-isoperimetric-inequality-in-cube>
+#remark[
+    This theorem is sometimes called the Theorem of Harper, Lindsey, Bernstein and Hart.
+]
 #proofhints[
     - By induction on $n$.
     - Prove for each $1 <= i <= n$, $abs(partial B_i (A)) <= abs(partial A)$, by expressing $partial A$ as a disjoint union of three sets (it helps to visualise this), and using that $B_+$ and $B_-$ are nested (why?).